andrew/ultimate-awesome/README.md

 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
 - [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
 Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
 Perfect for beginn.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
-- [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
 - [awesome-rse-fair](https://github.com/hifis-net/awesome-rse-fair) - An awesome list of FAIR resources for Research Software Engineers and Engineering (RSE) .
 - [awesome-visual-attention](https://github.com/hongyuanyu/awesome-visual-attention) - A curated list of visual attention modules.